Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 @subsection occt_step_4_4 Physical file writing Physical file writing consists of the following steps:
    1. Building a references graph.
 Physical writing starts when STEP model, which was either loaded from a STEP file or created from OCCT shape with the help of translator, is available together with corresponding graph of references.
 During this step the graph of references can be recomputed.
    2. Transferring data from a model to a sequence of strings.
-For each representing entity from the model a corresponding RW - class is called.
-RW - class performs the writing of data that is contained in the representing class into an intermediate data structure.
+For each representing entity from the model a corresponding RW-class is called.
+RW-class writes data that is contained in the representing class into an intermediate data structure.
 The mentioned structure is a sequence of strings in memory.
    3. Writing the sequence of strings into the file.
 The sequence of strings is written into the file.
 This is the last phase of physical STEP writing.